qgis/QGIS-Documentation/source/docs/training_manual/processing/r_intro.rst

 Create a vector
 ===============

-With an R script you can also create a vector and automatically load it in QGIS.
+With an R script you can also create a vector and automatically load it into QGIS.

 The following example has been taken from the ``Random sampling grid`` script that you can download from the online collection :menuselection:`R --> Tools -->